jlpteaching/gem5-assignment-template/README.md

 Now that we have our cost function, let's devise a method for measuring our gains.
 In you report answer the following question.

-1. If you were to use the speed up under only one workload from the 4 workloads you used before, which workload would you choose?
+1. If you were to use the speed up under only one workload from the four workloads you used before, which workload would you choose?
 Why?

 Now that we have devised functions to measure costs and gains, configure 4 middle ground designs for the pipeline.
 Not all of these designs will have the "best" cost-gain tradeoff.